rafid29mehda/Fetal-Health/Model/Attention/README.md

 **Recommendations:**

-- **Start with Class Weights:** If handling class imbalance is your primary concern, begin with class weights as it's straightforward and effective.
+- **Start with Class Weights:** If handling class imbalance is our primary concern, begin with class weights as it's straightforward and effective.

 - **Gradually Implement Advanced Techniques:**
   - Begin by experimenting with permutation-based regularization.